 Global Rural-Urban Mapping Project

 Online dialogFrom 2 to 29 May 2018 a subgroup of the A&FS Network has discussed challenges and opportunities that urbanisation brings for peri-urban and urban agriculture and food security.Read about the outcomes

 Reflection processCase studies on urban – peri-urban dynamics have been elaborated.
 The case studies provide inputs for the design of country strategies or programs, for a policy paper of SDC Management and for learning at SDC and beyond.

 On 14 June 2017, the case studies on urban – peri-urban dynamics in Bolivia, Haiti and Ethiopia were discussed with Cities Alliance, SDC Bolivia, SDC Haiti, SDC Ethiopia and members of an SDC Reflection Group.
-Watch the statement by Felix Fellmann (former A&FS Network
+Watch the case study round up videos and the statement by Felix Fellmann (former A&FS Network

-Focal Point) summarizing the first steps of the Learning Journey after the discussion of the three case studies.
+Focal Point) summarizing the first steps of the Learning Journey.

 An issue paper with recommendations on SDC's future engagement in the urban contexts has been prepared.
 It provides an overview on facts, opportunities, challenges and responses to urbanization, describes SDC’s and SECO’s current approach in (peri-)urban contexts and gives recommendations for a possible positioning of SDC.